cs23m004/da6401_assignment2/README.md

 ---

 ## Notes
+- You need to provide WandB credentials for proper running of the py code
+- To update the hyperparameters you may access the code and add hyperparameters to the sweep of your interest
 - Training and validation metrics are logged automatically to your WandB dashboard.
 - Each sweep run is uniquely named based on configuration.
 - You can customize the model architecture or hyperparameter space by editing the respective config dictionary or model functions.